 On a cold winter evening, who of us is not tempted to go to the living room, stoke up a fire in the fireplace, and read a book in front of the hearth?
+This is especially true with the latest black brick fireplace trend that makes your room especially cozy.
 You may be thinking “I am doing myself a favor by supplementing the furnace with additional heat”.
 But there’s a dark secret about your fireplace: you are making your house colder, and could be contributing significantly to pollution depending upon how you burn.
 Fireplaces can be monstrous energy eaters!

 The wood burning fireplace is an “Energy Eater”